-- Previous positions include head of Asset

-Management at Bouwfonds Investment

-Management and managing director Netherlands

-at Wereldhave.

-- More than 25 years of experience after studying Public Administration at the Erasmus University of Rotterdam.

-- Previous positions include fund manager Residential, portfolio manager Residential and asset manager at CBRE GI and ING REIM.

-- More than 25 years of experience after studying Social Sciences at the University of Applied Sciences Utrecht and earning a Master of Real Estate degree from the University of Amsterdam.
+- Previous positions include fund manager Residential, portfolio manager Residential and asset manager at CBRE GI and ING REIM. - More than 25 years of experience after studying Social Sciences at the University of Applied Sciences Utrecht and earning a Master of Real Estate degree from the University of Amsterdam.